chronoDave/spark/README.md

 ## Why?

 `@chronocide/spark` is tiny and fullfills exactly one job, which is templating in JavaScript.
-Similar templating solutions exist such as [Handlebars](https://handlebarsjs.com/), [EJS](https://ejs.co/) or [Nunjucks](https://github.com/mozilla/nunjucks) but these solutions provide more than just templating (and don't use JavaScript directly).
+Similar templating solutions exist such as [Handlebars](https://handlebarsjs.com/), [EJS](https://ejs.co/) or [Nunjucks](https://github.com/mozilla/nunjucks) but these solutions often provide a custom templating language instead of using JavaScript directly.

 ## Getting Started